1986 Los Angeles Rams season

-The 1986 Los Angeles Rams season was the franchise's 49th season in the National Football League, their 39th overall, and their 41st in the Greater Los Angeles Area.
+The 1986 Los Angeles Rams season was the franchise's 49th season in the National Football League, their fiftieth overall, and their 41st in the Greater Los Angeles Area.
 The season began with the Rams looking to improve on their 11–5 record from 1985, which ended with them getting shut out by the Chicago Bears in the NFC Championship Game, 24–0.
 The Rams began the season with three straight wins against the St. Louis Cardinals, San Francisco 49ers, and Indianapolis Colts.
-However, in Week 4, the Philadelphia Eagles (0–3) upset the Rams, 34–20.
+However, in week 4, the Philadelphia Eagles (0–3) upset the Rams, 34–20.
 The Rams would then win four of their next five, including a 20–17 win over the Bears in a rematch of the NFC Championship Game.
 The Rams would then close out the season with losses in four of their final seven games to end the year 10–6, good enough for second place in the NFC West behind the 49ers (10–5–1).
-In the playoffs, the Rams lost to the Washington Redskins, 19–7, in the NFC Wild Card Game to end the season with an overall record of 10–7.
+In the playoffs, the Rams lost to the Washington Redskins, 19–7, in the NFC Wild Card Game.

 Offseason

-NFL Draft
+NFL draft

 Jim Everett (Quarterback, Purdue University) was selected by the Houston Oilers as the third pick in the first round, and was the first quarterback taken.
 Unable to work out a contract agreement with Everett, the Oilers traded his rights to the Rams.
-In exchange for Everett, the Rams sent the Oilers guard Kent Hill, defensive end William Fuller, their first pick and fifth pick in the 1987 NFL Draft, and their first pick in the 1988 NFL Draft.
+In exchange for Everett, the Rams sent the Oilers guard Kent Hill, defensive end William Fuller, their first pick and fifth pick in the 1987 NFL draft, and their first pick in the 1988 NFL draft.